Princeton-CDH/geniza/DEPLOYNOTES.md

 ## 4.1

 -   This update includes Solr configuration and indexing changes.
 Once the Solr core has been updated, run `python manage.py index` to reindex all content (for IIIF image and label indexing).
--   If not all languages should be enabled on the public site, edit `settings/local_settings.py` to add the `PUBLIC_LANGUAGES` variable from `settings/local_settings.py.sample`.
+-   If not all languages should be enabled on the public site, edit `settings/local_settings.py` to add the `PUBLIC_SITE_LANGUAGES` variable from `settings/local_settings.py.sample`.
 As noted in the sample file, its value should be either a list of language codes that comprise the subset of `LANGUAGES` desired for the public site, or undefined.

 ## 4.0